jhui/jhui.github.io/_posts/2017-03-01-Deep-learning-tutorial.markdown

 Iteration 91000 [3.0582387198108449]
 Iteration 92000 [2.4587727305339286]
 ```

 If we look into the equation, we realize the gradient

 $$
 \frac{\partial y}{\partial c_i}   = i  x^{i-1}
 $$

-can be very steep which can suffer the learning rate problem discussed before.
-The cost can escalate which takes many more iterations to undo.
-For example, from iteration 10,000 to 11,000, the relative small change for the coefficient
+can be very steep which can suffer from the learning rate problem discussed before.
+The cost here escalate very high which takes many more iterations to undo.
+For example, from iteration 10,000 to 11,000, the coefficient for $$ x^5 $$
-$$
-x^5
-$$
-from -0.000038 to -0.000021 has a big jump of cost for the sample data.
+only change from -0.000038 to -0.000021 but the cost jump from 82 to 34,312.

 ```
 Iteration 10000 [82.128486144319155,
  array([[  1.66841311e+00],